Universal MBQC with generalised parity-phase interactions and Pauli measurements: Introduction

 We refer to this as a parity-phase gate because it introduces a relative phase of $\alpha$ between its even-parity eigenstates $\ket{00}, \ket{11}$ and its odd parity eigenstates $\ket{01}, \ket{10}$.

 We focus on parity-phase gates because they are a popular primitive two-qubit entangling gate in hardware implementations of quantum computation, such as ion trap qubits (via M\o{}lmer S\o{}rensen gates~\cite{iontrapoxford,iontrapcolorado}) and, in transmon-based superconducting qubits \cite{superconductingdelft}.
-We comment briefly toward the end of the paper on near-future prospects of implementing this scheme using the latter.
+At the end of Section~\ref{sec:universal}, we comment briefly on near-future prospects of implementing this scheme using the latter.

 When $\alpha = \frac\pi2$, we obtain resource states which are equivalent to graph states from the one-way model up to local Clifford operations.
 However, if $\alpha = \frac\pi4$, we can construct resources which are approximately universal for quantum computation using only single-qubit Pauli $X$ and $Z$ measurements and feed-forward.
 We call this the PPM model, for \textit{parity-phase with Pauli measurements}.\footnote{Note that, in a previous version of this article, this model was referred to as MSPM, for \textit{M\o{}lmer-S\o{}rensen with Pauli measurments}.}